mevalke/puppet-autosign/README.md

   1.2.840.113549.1.9.7: 9caa0f7a766994e5c15830817f151b24
 ```

-Then on the agent create the csr_attributes file and insert the output of the genpasscode command.
+On the agent create the csr_attributes file with the output of the genpasscode command as content.

 ## Development